scicluna/giftlist/README.md

   ## Usage

-  This project's easy to use UI will guide you into making occassions, recipients, and gifts so that you can make your plans accordingly
+  This project's easy to use UI will guide you into making occassions, recipients, and gifts so that you can make your plans accordingly.
+  Check it out at: gifthub.herokuapp.com/
   ![](./public/Images/example.png)

   ## Credits